Daher al-Umar: Northern and western expansion

-Due to the relative justice and fairness of his rule, peasants from nearby areas moved to Zahir's domains or invited him to rule over them.
-The people living under the rule of Ahmad al-Husayn, the multazim of the Jiddin district, in the northwestern Galilee, appealed for Zahir to relieve them of Ahmad's heavy-handedness, as well as the extortions of the Bedouins.
-Zahir accepted their proposition and obtained permission from Sidon's governor, Ibrahim Pasha al-Azm, to seize the area.
-Ahmad had also requested permission to attack Zahir, to which Ibrahim Pasha consented in the hope of neutralizing two powerful local leaders.
-In 1738, Zahir assembled a 1,500-strong force and defeated Ahmad's forces near the Jiddin fortress, occupying it and the adjacent areas under its control, namely Abu Sinan, to the west, and Tarshiha, to the east.
-He was then formally granted the iltizam of Jiddin.
-During the confrontation, Zahir encountered a mercenary, Ahmad Agha al-Dinkizli, whom he commissioned to raise and command a private army of Maghrebi troops.
+Due to Daher's relative justice and fairness, peasants from nearby areas moved to his domains or invited his rule.
+The people living under Ahmad al-Husayn, the multazim of Acre's coastal plain, appealed for Daher to relieve them of his heavy-handedness and the extortions of the Bedouin.
+Daher obtained permission from Sidon's governor, Ibrahim Pasha al-Azm, to seize the area.
+Ahmad also requested permission to attack Daher, to which Ibrahim Pasha consented in the hope of neutralizing two powerful local leaders.
+In 1738, Daher led a 1,500-strong force which defeated Ahmad and gained control over his fortress Jiddin and its dependencies, Abu Sinan and Tarshiha.
+During the confrontation, Daher encountered a mercenary, Ahmad Agha al-Dinkizli, whom he commissioned to raise and command a private army of Maghrebi troops.

-Zahir next moved on Safed, whose multazim, Muhammad al-Naf'i, surrendered the town around 1740, after prolonged negotiations and military pressure.
-Control of the strategically situated town, with its citadel built on a high hill, gave the Zaydans command over the surrounding countryside.
-Afterward, the fortified village of Bi'ina, which had withstood a siege by Zahir in 1739, was added to his domains through an agreement sealed by Zahir's marriage to the daughter of the village mukhtar (headman).
+Daher next moved on Safed, whose multazim, Muhammad al-Nafi, surrendered it around 1740.
+Control of the strategically situated town, with its citadel on a high hill, gave the Zayadina command over the surrounding countryside.
+Afterward, Bi'ina, which had withstood a siege by Daher in 1739, was added to his domains through an agreement sealed by his marriage to its mukhtar's daughter.
 He also acquired the fortress of Suhmata through diplomacy, followed by the nearby fortified village of Deir al-Qassi, after marrying the daughter of its sheikh, Abd al-Khaliq Salih.
-All the above gains solidified his hold over the northern and eastern Galilee.
-Elsewhere, Sa'd had taken control of Deir Hanna, establishing his headquarters there, while their cousin Muhammad, who was already the multazim of Damun, added Shefa-Amr to his holdings, increasing the presence of the Zaydans in the western Galilee.
+These gains solidified Daher's hold over the northern and eastern Galilee.
+Sa'd established his fortified headquarters in Deir Hanna, while their cousin Muhammad al-Ali, who was based in Damun, added Shefa-Amr to his holdings, boosting the Zaydani presence in the western Galilee.
 (Note: Muhammad's father Ali, based in Damun, had held the iltizam of nearby Shefa-Amr, I'billin and Tamra and engaged in trade with European cotton merchants in Acre as early as 1704.
 Muhammad eventually succeeded his father.)